paymentwall/paymentwall-android-sdk/README.md

 request.addMobiamo();
 ```
 ### Set item image for the request
-There are some data types of an item’s image you can pass to Panda++ sdk.
+There are some data types of an item’s image you can pass to Paymentwall SDK.
 You can choose one in 4 below options:
 ```java
 //From url
 setItemUrl(String itemUrl);